I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfresource/nf-wdfresource-wdfioresourcerequirementslistinsertioreslist.md

 ## -remarks
 <p>The <b>WdfIoResourceRequirementsListInsertIoResList</b> method inserts the logical configuration that the <i>IoResList</i> parameter specifies into the resource requirements list that the <i>RequirementsList</i> parameter specifies, in front of the logical configuration that the <i>Index</i> value identifies. </p>

-<p>To add a logical configuration to the end of a resource requirements list, use WDF_INSERT_AT_END or the return value from <a href="https://msdn.microsoft.com/library/windows/hardware/ff548545">WdfIoResourceRequirementsListGetCount</a> as the <i>Index</i> value.
-Alternatively, use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548537">WdfIoResourceRequirementsListAppendIoResList</a> method.</p>

-<p>For more information about resource requirements lists, see <a href="wdf.hardware_resources_for_kmdf_drivers">Hardware Resources for Framework-Based Drivers</a>.</p>

-<p>The following code example shows how an <a href="..\wdfpdo\nc-wdfpdo-evt-wdf-device-resource-requirements-query.md">EvtDeviceResourceRequirementsQuery</a> callback function can create two empty logical configurations and add them to a resource requirements list.</p>

-<p>The <b>WdfIoResourceRequirementsListInsertIoResList</b> method inserts the logical configuration that the <i>IoResList</i> parameter specifies into the resource requirements list that the <i>RequirementsList</i> parameter specifies, in front of the logical configuration that the <i>Index</i> value identifies. </p>

-<p>To add a logical configuration to the end of a resource requirements list, use WDF_INSERT_AT_END or the return value from <a href="https://msdn.microsoft.com/library/windows/hardware/ff548545">WdfIoResourceRequirementsListGetCount</a> as the <i>Index</i> value.
-Alternatively, use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548537">WdfIoResourceRequirementsListAppendIoResList</a> method.</p>
+<p>To add a logical configuration to the end of a resource requirements list, use WDF_INSERT_AT_END or the return value from <a href="..\wdfresource\nf-wdfresource-wdfioresourcerequirementslistgetcount.md">WdfIoResourceRequirementsListGetCount</a> as the <i>Index</i> value.
+Alternatively, use the <a href="..\wdfresource\nf-wdfresource-wdfioresourcerequirementslistappendioreslist.md">WdfIoResourceRequirementsListAppendIoResList</a> method.</p>

 <p>For more information about resource requirements lists, see <a href="wdf.hardware_resources_for_kmdf_drivers">Hardware Resources for Framework-Based Drivers</a>.</p>